 Use a pin-based ATM card only, rather than a check or debit card.
 Check and debit cards can be used without a pin to make purchases.
 This way if your card is compromised, it is worthless to the criminal and they won’t have direct access to all of your funds in your checking account.

-If you aren’t using cash while traveling, attempt to use a credit card instead of your debit card.
-If someone gets your debit card number you’ll likely lose all the money you need to pay your bills and the process of reversing the fraudulent charges can take a lot longer.
+If you aren’t using cash while traveling, use a credit card instead of your debit card.
+If someone gets your debit card number you’ll likely lose all the money in your account, and the process of reversing the fraudulent charges can take a lot longer.
 If someone steals your credit card you’ll have an easier time recouping your losses, especially if you have an identity theft protection plan from your card holder.

 Stop Your Mail

 You may think it’s a great idea to simply have a neighbor pick up your mail while you’re out of town but if a thief is casing your neighborhood he’ll eventually figure out you aren’t home and beat your neighbors to the mailbox anyway.
 Go to the post office or on-line and stop your mail while you’re away.
 Your mail, which could include Social Security statements, pay stubs, and tons of other personal information, will be safe until you return.

 Will you really need you checkbook and extra credit cards?
 Sanitize your wallet and remove anything and everything you will not be using on your trip.

 Do you really need to put your full name and address on the tags you attach to your luggage?
 Probably not.
 If someone gets a hold of your bag he’ll have your name and address AND he’ll know you’re not home.
 Put your name and phone number and leave it at that.
 An honest person will call you if he finds your bag.
 A thief won’t care either way but at least he won’t know where you live.

 Bills, Bills, and More Bills